Thrive During the Busy Donation Season Through this Best Practice

 • An empowered staff member(s) with greater process transformation skills and motivation to become a change agent within your organization.

 The cost of this workshop is $1,800 for the first attendee.
 The cost per additional attendee working on the same challenge is $1,000.
 These prices are designed to make this outcome-oriented coaching accessible to all foundations.
-This workshop is scheduled for May 8 – May 11, 2023; 1:00 pm – 4:00 pm CT each day.
+This workshop is scheduled for September 28 to 30, 2026 @ 11 am -2 pm CT each day.

 In order to ensure personalized coaching for each attendee, this workshop is limited to four foundations.
 Therefore, contact Lee Kuntz soon to get answers or to register for this workshop.
 Other foundations have solved their operations process pain points through this workshop.
 You can too.